hoang06kx1/koin-example-android/README.md

 ### Koin

-Work pretty well, add and wire dependencies smooth and intuitive at first sight.
-When come to writing test, everything just collapses suddenly.
-Can not figure out how to override some dependency in test environment plus with lacking and ambiguous document makes me feel regret about choosing it over Dagger2.
+Works pretty well, add and wire dependencies smooth and intuitive at first sight. ~~When come to writing test, everything just collapses suddenly.
+Can not figure out how to override some dependency in test environment plus with lacking and ambiguous documents makes me feel regret about choosing it over Dagger2.~~ **loadKoinModule** with **(override = true)** can be used to alter existing dependency tree for testing purpose.

-And one important thing: Dagger2 error is notified at compile-time, but Koin is at runtime.
+The most disadvantaged: Dagger2 detect dependency errors and notify at compile-time if there are any, but Koin only throws errors at **runtime**.
 With Koin, you need to check your app more carefully.

-And circular dependency seems a problem.
-I used a *Holder* as a workaround.
+And circular dependency seems a problem. ~~I used a *Holder* as a workaround.~~ Lazy initialization works well and simplifies the code.

 ### KProgressHUD
 More beautiful and easier to implement compared to Shimmer.